What is Apache Spark?

-Since then, more than 1200 developers from hundreds of organizations have helped Spark continue to evolve and become the powerful interface it is today.
-In fact, more than 1000 organizations use Spark in production, according to a 2016 survey.
+Since then, more than 1,200 developers from hundreds of organisations have helped Spark continue to evolve and become the powerful interface it is today.
+In fact, more than 1,000 organisations use Spark in production, according to a 2016 survey.

 How are Spark and Hadoop different?

 Spark and Hadoop have a few similarities.
 Both are open-source frameworks for analytic data processing; both live in the Apache Software Foundation; both contain machine learning libraries; and both can be programmed in several different languages, such as Java, Python, R or Scala.

 However, Spark was written to extend the number of computations possible with Hadoop, so the true comparison is simply how Spark enhances Hadoop’s native data processing component, known as MapReduce.

 For example, Hadoop processes data only in batches, while Spark processes in batches plus streaming, real-time data.
 Additionally, while both have machine learning libraries, only Spark performs processing functions by using in-memory data, which makes it much faster than Hadoop.
 Finally, the biggest difference between Spark and Hadoop is in efficiency.
 Hadoop uses a two-stage execution process, while Spark creates Directed Acyclic Graphs (DAGs) to schedule tasks and manage worker nodes so processing can be done concurrently and hence more efficiently.